List of tobacco products: Snuff

+Oral mucosa

+Products that utilizes the oral mucosa for absorption via buccal, sublabial, or sublingual administration.

 Chewing tobacco

 Chewing is one of the oldest methods of consuming tobacco leaves.
 Native Americans in both North and South America chewed the fresh leaves of the tobacco plant, frequently mixed with lime.

 Kinds of chewing tobacco can broadly be divided into types from the Western world and those of Eastern origin, namely from the Indian subcontinent.